Store Regulations

 Final provisions

-1. The seller reserves the right to introduce changes to the Regulations, while the possible changes to the Regulations do not apply to orders submitted before the amendment of the Regulations - orders placed before the date of entry into force of the new version of the Regulations are carried out on the basis of the provisions in force on the day the Customer has been placed on the day of placing the order.
+1. The Seller reserves the right to introduce changes to the Regulations, however, any changes to the Regulations do not apply to Orders placed before the amendment to the Regulations - orders placed before the date of entry into force of the new version of the Regulations are fulfilled on the basis of the provisions in force on the date of placing the Order by the Customer.

-2. All contracts concluded as part of the store's activities are prepared in Polish.
+2. All contracts concluded as part of the Store's operations are drawn up in Polish.

-4. In matters not covered in these Regulations, the law shall apply, including in particular:
+4. In matters not regulated in these Regulations, the provisions of law shall apply, in particular:

 1. Civil Code (Act of 23 April 1964),